A Klassiker explainer: why is the match between Bayern Munich and Borussia Dortmund so important?

 It became known as the cry-baby incident as the Ballon d'Or winner accused his friend and fellow 1990 FIFA World Cup winner of being a bit soft when challenged.
 Matthäus told the Neue Osnabrücker Zeitung afterwards: "I wanted to tell him to play on, to show that you're a man."

-The two teams had already been battling for national supremacy for a number of years, but this moment between two figures of identification for both sides got things really bubbling.
+The two teams had already been battling for national supremacy for a number of years, but this moment between two iconic figures on either side got things really bubbling.

 At the end of the season, Hitzfeld stepped down as coach and took over as sporting director.
 Under Nevio Scala, BVB finished a disappointing 10th, but the rest of the world would get its first international taste of this burgeoning rivalry.